 (We have had a successful formal Clinical Internship program running for approximately 3 years, with students using a Biology Internship number.
 This program can service up to 60 students per year, and we feel ready to handle large numbers of interested Health Science minors.)

 Course offerings.

 Learning Goal 1: Basic human sciences (minimum of 8 credits):

 Biology 104: Conception to Birth.
-4 semester hours.
+4 credits.

 Biology 120: Human Health and Disease.
-4 semester hours.
+4 credits.